 ‘Then why hasn’t anyone done anything?
 It’s a torture device!’

 Katie squirmed.
-‘They’re scared of what Umbridge will do to them.’
+‘I think they’re scared of what Umbridge will do to them.’

 If they’re that scared of Umbridge, then Voldemort might as well just announce he’s back and we’ll lose instantly.

 ‘What did you do to it?’
 Katie whispered, glancing at Madam Pomfrey’s office.

 ‘I may have altered the enchantment,’ he said.
 ‘Umbridge will probably regret making it the next time someone writes anything with it.’

 Katie grinned.
 ‘Good.
 I hope it leaves a permanent scar on her.’
 She leant forward, patted her pillows into shape, and punched Harry in the shoulder.
 ‘That’s for breaking your promise.’

 ‘I didn’t break it.’
 Harry rubbed the sore spot.
 ‘I promised I wouldn’t get caught.’